jeremyjosol/ghibli-API/README.md

 _Jeremy Josol_

 ## About
-This application allows users to find information on a Studio Ghibli film based on the selected submission.
+This application allows users to find information for a Studio Ghibli film based on the selected user submission.
 This project was designed to practice fetching API data using Javascript Promises methodology.

 All credit is due to Ghibli API and all rights are reserved to the respective owners, you may view their public documentation [here](https://ghibliapi.vercel.app/).